Jimmy Bain: Early life

 Bain was born in Newtonmore, Badenoch and Strathspey, Highland, and played in several provincial amateur bands as a young teen.
-His parents and younger brothers relocated to Vancouver.
+His parents and older brothers relocated to Vancouver.
 By this point, he was playing professionally in Street Noise.
 However, he did join his family for a brief stay in Canada.
 Before returning to Scotland, getting his band Harlot and then hitting the London music scene, Bain joined Harlot in early 1974, after turning down a job with The Babys.

 Career

 Early career

 Bain was asked to join Rainbow after Ritchie Blackmore had watched him performing at The Marquee in London.
 He recorded the studio album Rising with them and played on their following world tour.
 While on the tour, he played on Rainbow's first live album, On Stage.
 In January 1977, Bain was sacked from the band.
-He then toured Europe with John Cale.
+He then toured Europe with Velvet Underground's John Cale.

 Wild Horses

 In 1978, Bain formed a band called Wild Horses.
 Jimmy was the lead vocalist, songwriter, as well as bassist for the band, which also included ex-Thin Lizzy guitarist Brian Robertson, drummer Clive Edwards (Pat Travers, Uli Jon Roth's Electric Sun) and guitarist Neil Carter (who went on to UFO and Gary Moore).
 Wild Horses released two albums on EMI in Europe, Wild Horses (1980) and Stand Your Ground (1981), the latter featuring John Lockton (ex-The Next Band) in place of Carter, before Robertson and Edwards both left in June 1981.
 Robertson joined Motörhead the following year while Edwards joined former Whitesnake guitarist Bernie Marsden's S.O.S.

 Bain regrouped Wild Horses as a five-piece with ex-Lautrec members Reuben Archer (vocals) and Laurence Archer (guitar), and The Next Band's Frank Noon (drums), but they disbanded shortly after.
 Jimmy then worked with the former Family main-man Roger Chapman, Roy Harper, Gary Moore, and Kate Bush (on 1982's The Dreaming).

 Bain co-wrote with his close friend Phil Lynott for the Lizzy man's two solo albums.
 A keyboard player as well as a bassist, he toured the material playing keyboards with Lynott's band.
 Their song, "Old Town" was re-recorded by The Corrs in 1999, and became a big hit worldwide.

 He was secretly brought in by the German hard rockers Scorpions to play bass guitar on their 1984 album Love at First Sting.
-The leader of the band, rhythm guitarist Rudolf Schenker, wanted him to join the Scorpions as full-time bassist, but their management wanted to keep the line-up German, so Francis Buchholz was brought back and Bain's bass tapes were deleted.
+The leader of the band, rhythm guitarist Rudolf Schenker, wanted him to join the Scorpions as full-time bassist, but their management wanted to keep the line-up German, so Francis Buchholz was brought back and Bain's bass tracks were said to be deleted.